techiepr/linuxCommands/README.md

 # linuxCommands
+This is a quick guide for Linux commands.
+# linuxCommands
-This is a quick guide for linux commands.
+This is a quick guide for Linux commands.